Adaptive Human Trajectory Prediction via Latent Corridors: Results

-Next, for a random subset of $25$ of the MOTSynth scenes, we additionally train latent corridors with per-scene finetuning (LC + Per-Scene FT, from Sec~\ref{sec:prompt_configs}).
+Next, for a random subset of $25$ of the MOTSynth scenes, we additionally train latent corridors with per-scene finetuning (LC + Per-Scene FT, Sec~\ref{sec:prompt_configs}).
 The datasets $\mathcal{D}'_{0:t}$ correspond to increasing human-second lengths.
 The test set trajectories are the last $20\%$ of agents in the deployment scene, and the training sets consist of the first $2, 4, 8, 16, 32, 48, 64$ and $80\%$ of agents to enter the scene.
 Results normalized per-scene and averaged are shown in Fig.~\ref{fig:lifelong_MS}b.
-Using only latent corridors has comparable results to only finetuning the last layer for each deployment scene, while latent corridors with per-scene finetuning yields significant performance gains.
+Using only latent corridors performs comparably to only finetuning the last layer for each deployment scene, while latent corridors with per-scene finetuning yields significant performance gains.
 We visualize the ADE results per-scene with our LC + finetuning method trained with $8\%$ and then trained with $80\%$ of the data in Fig.~\ref{fig:lifelong_MS}c.
 We see that while the effectiveness of the adaptation for varying time horizons differs for each deployment scene, there are many scenes where adaptation yields significant gains, and some where the improvement on ADE error is up to $63.4\%$.
-We hypothesize that the scenes where our method does not help exhibit behaviors and environment geometries that the prior $\pred$ is sufficient for.
+We hypothesize that scenes where our method yields smaller gains exhibit behaviors and environment geometries that the prior $\pred$ is sufficient for.